Open Evening Frequently Asked Questions

 How many children in a Year group?

-There are 300 students in every year group which is divided into 11 tutor groups of 27 or 28 and class sizes in Year 7 range from 22 to 31.
+There are 300 students in a year group which is divided into 11 tutor groups of 27 or 28 and class sizes in Year 7 range from 22 to 31.
 Hazelwick has an outstanding pastoral system and all students at Hazelwick are known individually.
 Form teachers get to know their tutor group quickly, seeing them every morning, and remain with them throughout their time at the school.
 Hazelwick was featured in Teach Secondary magazine as an example of a strong, caring and highly supportive pastoral system in a large secondary school.

 How are the children taught?